abuehl/docs/no-implicit-import.md

 2. Importing the interface of the module

 For module interfaces which don't use partitions, this is not a poblem.
 But it is a problem for interfaces which are aggregates of partitions.
+These can't be separated, because they do have to be exported from the primary module interface unit, in order to make the exported declrations in the partitions available to the importers of the module.

 The convenience of implicitly getting the declarations from the interface turns into a significant inconvience if the interface is an aggregate